zhulibo93/loopback-next/docs/site/DataSource-generator.md

 4. Modify the tests importing the default datasource configuration from the JSON file, get the default configuration via the new static property instead.

+   This is typically needed by tests for service proxies, which are are working with a datasource connected to a web service.
+Datasources connected to a database usually don't need different configuration for tests.

    For example: